LizzieTang/keras-yolo3/README.md

 ## Introduction

-A Keras implementation of YOLOv3 (Tensorflow backend) inspired by [qqwweee/keras-yolo3](https://github.com/allanzelener/YAD2K).
+A Keras implementation of YOLOv3 (Tensorflow backend) inspired by [qqwweee/keras-yolo3](https://github.com/qqwweee/keras-yolo3).
+This version can be used via virtual box.

 ---